Reuse, Reduce and Recycle, except when it comes to Passwords

 The best solution to this password conundrum is using a password manager.
 There are many out there and they provide different benefits depending on its use, but the main advantage is that you only have to remember one password.
 And that is the password to your password manager.
 These programs are able to generate passwords that would take hackers years to crack.
 And, let’s be honest, they don’t have the time or patience to sit there for years trying to crack a Netflix password to access a list of B-rated movies on my suggested list.

 Once you have selected a password manager that best suits your needs, it is important to make the password to the password manager hard to crack, but easy to remember.
 What does that mean?
 Many hackers use programs to try to solve a password and they start by trying every combination possible.
 It takes time, even for a computer program, to go through that many password combinations.
-Make it long and, if it’s easy to remember, add a lever of difficulty for them to overcome.
+Make it long and, if it’s easy to remember, add a level of difficulty for them to overcome.
 Add symbols or numbers.
 Replace all the As with 4s or the Ls with !s.
 Make it as hard as the wifi passwords on the back of every router in the world.

 Latest posts